abadithela/abadithela.github.io/index.md

 ---
 ## Talks
+* University of Michigan, Ann Arbor, Oct 2023.
+I had a great time meeting fellow PhD students and visiting the University of Michigan!
+Thanks to Professors Nechmiye Ozay and Pete Seiler for hosting me.
+* IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Oct 2023
+* IEEE International Conference on Robotics and Automation (ICRA), June 2023
+* CPS-IoT Week The International Workshop on Perception for Safety-Critical Cyber-Physical Systems, May 2023
+* National Institute of Informatics (NII), Tokyo, Dec 2022.
+Thanks to Ichiro Hasuo for inviting me!
 * 40th SoCal Controls Workshop, Oct 2022
 * US-Japan Seminar on AI, Autonomy, Robotics, and Informatics, Oct 2022
 * Robotics: Science and Systems Workshop on Infrastructure for Test and Evaluation, Jun 2022